plopd/plopd/README.md

 My name is **Daniel Theodor Plop**.
 I live in München, BY.

 I am a Machine Learning Software Engineer.
-I hold a bachelor’s degree in computer science (with a major in Games Engineering), and a master’s degree in computer science (with a major in Machine Learning & Reinforcement Learning) from the Technical University of Munich (TUM).
+I hold a bachelor’s degree in computer science (with a major in Games Engineering), and a master’s degree in computer science (with a major in Machine Learning & Reinforcement Learning) from Technische Universität München (TUM).

 If we haven't already met, you can find me here
 <center>